Old Fashioned Gooseberry Pie

 1/2 teaspoon salt

-One egg beaten together with 1 tablespoon milk for glazing top crust.
+One egg beat together with 1 tablespoon milk for glazing top crust.

 5 cups whole gooseberries